-There’s many, many reasons for this — in the same way wireframing helps flesh out concepts, building at 1× helps flesh out view and asset sizes.
-It means every single thing in your interface will always be snapped to the pixel grid for the non-Retina size, which is sometimes a technical requirement, but also a good idea (if nothing else, it means you’re working with whole iOS points and OS X points).
+There’s many reasons for starting like this.
+In the same way wireframing helps flesh out concepts, building at 1× helps flesh out view and asset sizes.
+It means every single thing in your interface will always be snapped to the pixel grid for the 1× size, which is sometimes a technical requirement, but also a good idea — if nothing else, it means you’re working with whole iOS points and OS X points.
 Working at 1× means there’s no need to remember to keep positions and sizes and layer styles to even integers (0, 2, 4, 6, 8 etc).
 And it’s so much faster.
 Photoshop uses far less RAM and is far snappier at 1×.

 I don’t see my strategy changing any time soon, even though I own a Retina MacBook Pro (most of my design work is still done on a non-Retina Cinema Display though).
-There’s simply way too many advantages, even if you consider the Retina version of your assets more important.
+There’s simply way too many advantages, even if you consider the 2× and 3× versions of your assets more important.

-There’s quite a few techniques that allow elements to appear crisp and nicely rendered for both sizes.
+There’s quite a few techniques that allow elements to appear crisp and nicely rendered for all sizes.
 Here’s some of the methods I use.